Register for kindergarten or accept an offer

 What happens after you accept an offer

-- Offers are sent by email or post.
+- Offers are sent by email.
 Please accept your offer using the kindergarten portal

 - After you've received a placement, please contact your kindergarten directly with any questions.

 - Once you've accepted the offer, the kindergarten provider will contact you about the program and which days and hours are available.

 - Your kindergarten provider will also ask you to provide your child's immunisation history statement

 All parents/guardians planning to enrol their child at childcare or kindergarten in Victoria must provide the service with a current immunisation history statement from the Australian Immunisation Register (AIR).

 The statement must show that the child is up to date with all vaccinations that are due for their age, or that they are able to receive.

 How to get your child's immunisation history statement